githubEdit

 string

-App name (min 4 chars, alphanumeric and hyphens)
+App name (min 4 chars, alphanumeric and hyphens).
+Forces replacement on change.

 cname